 The sea lions do not care if you are wearing a designer outfit.
 Exploring the Galapagos is all about adventure, so bring a lot of comfy active wear/lounging clothes as opposed to dressy outfits.
+Here’s a great guide with more information about what to wear in the Galapagos Islands.
 Also, most people visit the islands on a cruise ship, which means your room likely won’t have a lot of extra space to house two huge suitcases, so try and squeeze everything into a carry on.

 YOU MIGHT ALSO ENJOY:

 Globe Guide travelled to the Galapagos as a guest of Ecoventura.
 As always, hosts have no editorial influence on articles